mozilla/moz-mlops/README.md

 You should see an instruction to run a command line command that starts with `outerbounds configure`.
 Copy that whole thing and run it on your command line.
 What this does, is it makes a `config.json` file located at `~/.metaflowconfig` on your local machine.
 This is the default configuration for metaflow on your machine now, and unless told otherwise, metaflow flows on your machine will now always run on Outerbounds.

-### Once you have done the above, you're ready to use the template in this repository.
+### Running the template Metaflow flow

-1. Install the requirements listed in the `requirements.txt` in the `templates` directory of this repo, and also add those to your project requirements files.
+1. Install the requirements listed in [`templates/requirements.txt`](`templates/requirements.txt`) and also add those to your project requirements files.
-2. Copy the `template_flow.py` file from ths repo into _your_ repo.
+2. Copy the `template_flow.py` file from this repo into _your_ repo.
 From there, you can run `python template_flow.py run --offline True`.

+> [!TIP]
+>The `--offline True` command line argument tells the template flow to not track experiments on W&B.

-You will see your metaflow flow kick off with such proclamations as "The graph looks good!" and "Pylint is happy!", and then, [you can go here](https://ui.desertowl.obp.outerbounds.com/dashboard/runs) (to the “Runs” tab in the Outerbounds UI) to track the progress of the flow, see stderr and stdout, et cetera.
+The Metaflow flow will run internal consistency checks and linting, and then provide a link to track the progress of the flow on our platform, see stderr and stdout, et cetera.

 Eventually you should see the flow finish with "Task finished successfully."
-Once you see that, you know you've got a working minimal flow: you're now ready to start putting your model training code _into_ this flow to run it on the Outerbounds instance.
+Once you see that, you know you've got a working minimal flow: you're now ready to start putting your model training code _into_ this flow to run it remotely.
 Comments _inside_ the template file should help you understand where to put that code, and demonstrate some of the tools Metaflow makes available to you.

  ## Next: A Fancy Dashboard